gkxiao/orb-script/README.md

 ## Introduction
 Orb-v3 <sup>1,2</sup> is a next-generation universal machine learning interatomic potential (MLIP) developed by Orbital Materials, achieving significant breakthroughs on the Pareto frontier of performance-speed-memory trade-offs.
-This model series includes multiple variants covering different configurations from high-precision conservative types to high-efficiency sparse graph non-conservative types, making it suitable for a wide range of computational chemistry tasks.
+This model series includes multiple variants covering different configurations from high-precision conservative types to high-efficiency sparse graph non-conservative types, making it suitable for a wide range of computational chemistry tasks.scan.py --xyz crest_ensemble.xyz --energy crest.energies --sdf crest_ensemble.sdf

 The scripts are built upon the Orb-V3 force field model.